arlowatts/justdragons/index.md

 To set your character's statistics, assign each one a number between 1 and 6 so that they all add up to 8.
 Each time your character is injured during the game, your stamina statistic decreases permanently by one point.
 When it reaches 0, you die.

+### Classes

+Your dealer may give you the option to choose a **class**, which grants special abilities.
+Ask you dealer which classes are available for your game.

 ## Playing the Game

 ### Ability and Contest Checks